 Fisher Island and Star Island – Secluded Opulence in Miami’s Vicinity

-The last day is quite hectic as we’ve scheduled a boat & bus tour of Miami, and we have a plane to catch in the evening.
+The last day is quite hectic as we’ve scheduled a boat & bus tour of the Sunshine City, and we have a plane to catch in the evening.

 Soon after that, we reach the port of Miami.
 It is one of the largest cargo ports in the United States and number one passenger port worldwide.
 Thus, two of its monikers are the “Cargo Gateway of the Americas” and the “Cruise Capital of the World”.

 Immediately after Dodge Island, where the port of Miami is located, we pass by Fisher Island.
 The island is a census-designated place which is accessible only by a private boat or a ferry – there are no roads or causeways connecting the island to other islands or to the mainland.

 The tour continues around the man-made Star Island.
 “Many celebrities, such as Gloria Estefan, Sean Combs, Vanilla Ice, and Shaquille O’Neal, own or have owned homes on the island,” the captain tells us.
 One of the houses on the island is worth more than $50 million.

 The boat meanders between Palm and Hibiscus Islands and gets us back to downtown Miami.

 Miami’s Gorgeous Coconut Grove and Coral Gables